 EBGN409.
-MATHEMATICAL ECONOMICS (II) Application of mathematical tools to economic problems.
-Coverage of mathematics needed to read published economic literature and to do advanced work in economics.
+MATHEMATICAL ECONOMICS (II)

+Application of mathematical tools to economic problems.
+Coverage of mathematics needed to read published economic literature and to do graduate study in economics.
 Topics from differential and integral calculus, matrix algebra, differential equations, and dynamic programming.
 Applications are taken from mineral, energy, and environmental issues, requiring both analytical and computer solutions using programs such as GAMS and MATHEMATICA.
-Prerequisites: MACS112, EBGN411, EBGN412, MACS323 or MACS530, or permission of instructor.
+Prerequisites: MACS 213, EBGN411, EBGN412, MACS332; or permission of the instructor.
 3 hours lecture; 3 semester hours.

 EBGN411.
 INTERMEDIATE MICROECONOMICS (I, II) (WI) A second course in microeconomics.
 Compared to the earlier course, this course is more rigorous mathematically and quantitatively.
 It also places more emphasis on advanced topics such as game theory, risk and uncertainty, property rights, and external costs and benefits.
-Prerequisite: EBGN311 and MACS112.
-3 hours lecture: 3 semester hours.
+Prerequisite: EBGN311 and MACS213.
+3 hours lecture; 3 semester hours.

 EBGN412.
-INTERMEDIATE MACROECONOMICS (I, II) (WI) Intermediate macroeconomics provides a foundation for analyzing the long-run and short-run effects of fiscal and monetary policy on aggregate economic performance.
+INTERMEDIATE MACROECONOMICS (I, II)

+(WI) Intermediate macroeconomics provides a foundation for analyzing the long-run and short-run effects of fiscal and monetary policy on aggregate economic performance.
 Special emphasis on interactions between the foreign sector and the domestic economy.
 Analytical models are developed from Classical, Keynesian, and New Classical schools of thought.
-Prerequisites: EBGN311, EBGN312 and MACS112.
+Prerequisites: EBGN311, EBGN312 and MACS213.
 3 hours lecture; 3 semester hours.